xLightsSequencer/xLights/README.txt

-   -- bug (gil)    Fix render buffers for 3D camera angles -- bug (keith)  Fix replace lost code which meant covert node data to effects does not work on strand and model -- bug (keith)  Move back to shaders rendering only on the main thread on windows due to excessive hanging -- bug (keith)  Fix 2/3 point models dont draw in 3D layout -- bug (keith)  Fix xSchedule plugins being called when they shouldnt be -- bug (keith)  Fix xSchedule does not always correct for show folders moved between machines -- bug (keith)  Add in shader bulk edit
+   -- bug (gil)    Fix render buffers for 3D camera angles -- bug (keith)  Fix replace lost code which meant covert node data to effects does not work on strand and model -- bug (keith)  Move back to shaders rendering only on the main thread on windows due to excessive hanging -- bug (keith)  Fix 2/3 point models don't draw in 3D layout -- bug (keith)  Fix xSchedule plugins being called when they shouldn't be -- bug (keith)  Fix xSchedule does not always correct for show folders moved between machines -- bug (keith)  Add in shader bulk edit
    -- bug (keith)  Replace the audio band filter with a much better but slower one